Brazil reports record infections as coronavirus spreads to all regions

 And with that, he disappeared into isolation, from which he has scarcely emerged for weeks.
 On Wednesday, he again tested positive for the virus, and canceled his travel plans.

 In the absence of a coordinated plan or coherent federal leadership, Brazil’s outbreak has yet to stabilize, let alone decline.
-Instead, it has fanned out.
-Now scenes of hospitals deluged and medical systems pushed to the limit — familiar in Rio de Janeiro, São Paulo, and the Amazonian city of Manaus — are playing out just about everywhere.
+Instead, it has spread.
+Scenes of hospitals deluged and medical systems pushed to the limit — familiar in Rio de Janeiro, São Paulo and the Amazonian city of Manaus — are now playing out just about everywhere.

 Some Brazilians have taken to speaking of the virus with a certain fatalism.